-Conversational commerce is a newer form of eCommerce in which brands communicate directly with customers via text or voice in real time.
+Conversational commerce is a form of eCommerce in which brands communicate directly with customers via text or voice in real time.
 By using messaging apps, personalized texts, push notifications, and chatbots — or AI assistants — to interface with customers and answer their questions, brands can deliver a helpful, convenient customer experience.

 Conversational commerce is a hot topic for businesses because real-time communication has never been more important to a brand’s ability to satisfy customers.
 When consumers have questions about a brand’s products or need to resolve issues with their orders, brands need to handle it right away — or risk leaving customers with a less-than-great experience.

 “I think there’s a lot of opportunity for conversational commerce to handle customer service–type inquiries for small businesses, which can help them offload the burden of having to pick up the phone or have a receptionist answer those inquiries.”
-In a time when staffing has been a challenge, offloading such tasks can be incredibly cost-effective for businesses.
+In times when staffing is a challenge, offloading such tasks can be incredibly cost-effective for businesses.

-Not only is conversational commerce a mobile-friendly way to move customers through the sales funnel (or resolve their issues), but it can also provide uniquely customized service to each individual shopper: chatbots, for example, are capable of using customer data, product data, and interaction data to shape their communications with customers, leading to improved service and reduced wait times for customers (due to chatbots’ always-on accessibility).
-According to Salesforce data, there was a 67% increase in chatbot usage between 2018 and 2020.
+Not only is conversational commerce a mobile-friendly way to move customers through the sales funnel (or resolve their issues), but it can also provide uniquely customized service to each individual shopper: Chatbots, for example, are capable of using customer data, product data, and interaction data to shape their communications with customers, leading to improved service and reduced wait times for customers (due to chatbots’ always-on accessibility).
+According to Salesforce data, there was a 67% increase in business chatbot usage between 2018 and 2020.

-Examples of conversational commerce in action include:
+Some examples of conversational commerce in action include: